GuoBioinfoLab/CATT/README.md

 Version 1.2

 - Change from Python to Julia, improve multi-thread performance.
-- Add support for 10X scRNA/scTCR sequencing data.
+- Add support for 10X scTCR sequencing data.
-- Add support for alpha chain, CD1, and CD2
+- Add support for alpha chain, CDR1, and CDR2

 # Installation